segunemma2003/nodo-api-backend-payment/PAYMENT_GATEWAY_INTEGRATION.md

 ## Overview

-Nodopay Payment Gateway allows businesses to offer invoice financing to their customers.
-When customers choose "Pay with Nodopay", the system:
+FSCredit Payment Gateway allows businesses to offer invoice financing to their customers.
+When customers choose "Pay with FSCredit", the system:

 - Validates customer credit availability
 - Creates invoice automatically